-Newsweek is an American weekly magazine that was founded in 1933 and during my tenure was owned by the Washington Post Co.
+Newsweek magazine is an American weekly publication that was founded in 1933 and during my tenure was owned by the Washington Post Co.
 I worked under the leadership of Editor Fareed Zakaria on the International edition of the magazine from 2000 - 2011.
-These formative years of my career coincided with a critical shift not only in our world but also in journalism and photography.
+These early, formative years of my career coincided with a critical sociopolitical shift in our world but also in journalism and photography.
 I started my career at Newsweek with the controversial presidential election of George W Bush, shortly after came the attacks on September 11th, the occupation of Afghanistan, the war in Iraq and the so-called global War on Terror.
 There were tsunamis, floods, earthquakes and hurricane across the world.
 And wars in Lebanon, Sri Lanka and Congo as well as a genocide in Darfur.
 The global financial crises hit and then the historic election of Barack Obama and the revolutions in the Arab world.
-Simultaneously, it was also a time of profound technological advancements and with it came rapid changes in how information was shared and as a result, in how journalism and the media operated.
-This was a massive paradigm shift and luckily, I found myself witnessing it all from inside one of America’s most storied media companies.
+Simultaneously, it was also a time of profound technological advancements and with it came rapid changes in how information was shared and as a result, how journalism and the media operated.
+This was a massive paradigm shift and luckily, I found myself witnessing it from inside one of America’s most storied media companies.

-Staff, Senior Photo Editor
+Staff Senior Photo Editor

 2000 - 2011

 NPPA, Second Place, Magazine Picture Editor of The Year, 2010

 ASME, National Magazine Awards, Winner, Newsweek magazine for General Excellence, 2004